CCS Checker AU

 Because CCS uses ATI rather than taxable income alone, some benefits that are tax-exempt can still affect CCS.
 If this pushes your ATI across a threshold, you may experience a CCS cliff.

-Adjusted Taxable Income (ATI) for CCS includes taxable income plus net investment losses, reportable fringe benefits (including FBT on electric vehicles if over the $2,000 threshold per person), reportable super contributions, and certain other amounts, minus child support paid.
-For the full official formula and 2025-26 thresholds, refer to servicesaustralia.gov.au/child-care-subsidy/income-test.
+Adjusted Taxable Income (ATI) for CCS includes taxable income plus net investment losses, reportable fringe benefits (including from electric vehicles if over the $2,000 threshold), reportable super contributions, and certain other amounts, minus child support paid.
+For the full official formula and 2025-26 thresholds, refer to Services Australia — Child Care Subsidy.

 Model the EV impact on your CCS